statamic/docs/content/collections/docs/structures.md

 - You can select which collections' entries will be available to choose from.
 - Any referenced entries will use the URLs defined by the collection, regardless of the position in the Structure.
 - You can place the same entry multiple times.
-- The structure is stored as a YAML file inside `content/navigation`.
+- The structure is stored as a YAML file inside `content/navigation`, and its tree is stored in `content/trees/navigation`.

 [Read more about Navigation](/navigation)